Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts: Introduction

 \subsection{Contributions}

 To summarize, we make the following contributions:

-\begin{itemize} \item We propose a novel deobfuscation method to remove control flow obfuscation and enable further analysis. \item We propose a concolic execution approach that uses historical transactions of a contract as concrete inputs to identify potential vulnerabilities in smart contracts. \item Building on these two techniques, we implement \name, which takes the bytecode and the historical transactions of a given smart contract as input and outputs exploits if the smart contract is vulnerable. \name can be used defensively by developers to detect and fix vulnerabilities before deployment or interaction. \item We evaluate the efficacy of \name against real-world closed-source and obfuscated smart contracts. \name identifies \identifiedbugs vulnerable contracts from \numberofcontracts MEV bots and automatically exploits \confirmedbugs of them.
+\begin{itemize}[leftmargin=*] \item We propose a novel deobfuscation method to remove control flow obfuscation and enable further analysis. \item We propose a transaction-seeded symbolic execution approach that uses contracts' public historical transactions as high-quality concrete inputs to identify potential vulnerabilities. \item Building on these two techniques, we implement \name, which takes the bytecode and the historical transactions of a given smart contract as input and outputs exploits if the smart contract is vulnerable\footnote{\name is available at \url{https://github.com/hackingdecentralized/skanf}.}. \name can be used defensively by developers to detect and fix vulnerabilities before deployment or interaction. \item We evaluate the efficacy of \name against real-world closed-source and obfuscated smart contracts. \name identifies \identifiedbugs vulnerable contracts from \numberofcontracts MEV bots and automatically exploits \confirmedbugs of them.
 The potential losses of these vulnerabilities exceed \totalloss. \item We discover 104 real-world attacks targeting real-world contracts, which we categorize as MEV phishing attacks.
 These have caused an estimated loss of \$2.76M.
-Of the attacked smart contracts, 28 are flagged by \name.
+Of the attacked smart contracts, 27 are flagged by \name.

 \end{itemize}